Gordon Todd Skinner: 1980s and 1990s personal life

 In July 1996, Skinner bought a decommissioned U.S. Air Force Atlas-E missile silo in Wamego, Kansas.
 He bought it for $40,000 with a trust he created, the Wamego Land Trust, on which he installed his junior high school science teacher, Graham Kendall, as trustee.
 The idea was to use it as a manufacturing facility for Gardner Springs Company.
 Several locals went on an employee payroll for the facility.

 It was a 28-acre plot with 15,000 feet of underground storage space.
 He renovated the space, instead using the underground for "hardcore" drug parties.
 Renovation amounted to $300,000, which included a $100,000+ stereo system.
 The above-ground was used for letting animals roam.
 The security of the silo included a camera monitoring system, motion detectors, and infrared sensors.
 Off-duty security officers were hired.
 The silo became a point of gossip locally, which partially led to Rothe divorcing Skinner; another reason was that Skinner would dope his children during long trips rather than listen to them complaining.
 She fought for custody the next few years.
 A few local officials guessed the property was used as a meth lab.
-The local sheriff called the DEA, but nothing came of it.
+The local sheriff called the DEA, but nothing came of this.
 In 1998, Skinner and Magrini had a falling out, and she ordered all of the Gardner Springs "machinery, materials, and employees" be removed from the complex.
 This hurt Skinner's financial situation.
 In April 1999, a friend of Skinner's, and a Tulsa computer company employee, Paul K. Hulebak, overdosed on methadone and hydromorphone and died in the silo.
+Skinner also moved into a house in Stinson Beach, California, which was a used as a partying spot for the entheogen community.
+The musician Sting attended one of the parties.